-1. That a Tax Exemption for Unit 10, Condo Plan No, 102015762, addressed at 10-1651 Anson Road be approved in an amount equal to the lesser of:
+1. That a Tax Exemption for the property located at 3225 13th Avenue, being Units 1 - 30 in Condo Plan 91R09011, be approved in an amount equal to the lesser of:

-- a) 50 per cent of eligible costs for the work completed on Unit 10 and the common property of Unit 10 as described in the conservation plan in Appendix B; or - b) An amount equal to the total property taxes payable on Unit 10 for 10 years. - 2.
-That the provision of the property tax exemption be subject to the following conditions: - a) Eligibility for the property tax exemption includes the requirement that the property possesses and retains its formal designation as a Provincial Heritage Property in accordance with The Heritage Property Act. - b) The Unit 10 property owner shall submit detailed written documentation of payments made for the actual costs incurred (i.e. itemized invoices and receipts) in the completion of the identified conservation work as described in Appendix B. In the event the actual costs exceed corresponding estimates by more than 10 per cent the property owner shall provide full particulars as to the reason(s) for any cost overrun or portion thereof, if considered not to be reasonably or necessarily incurred for eligible work. - c) The work that is completed and invoices submitted by September 30 each year would be eligible for an exemption the following year for up to 50 per cent of the cost of approved work. - 3.
-That the City Solicitor be instructed to prepare the necessary agreement and authorizing bylaw for the restoration covenant and property tax exemption as detailed in this report. - 4.
-That the Executive Director of City Planning and Development or designate be authorized under the tax exemption agreement to make all determinations regarding reimbursements of the costs incurred for work done to the property based on the City's Heritage Building Rehabilitation Program and the Conservation Plan for the property (Appendix B to this report). - 5.
-That the Executive Director of City Planning and Development or designate be authorized to apply to the Government of Saskatchewan on behalf of the property owner for any exemption of the education portion of the property taxes that is \$25,000 or greater in any year during the term of exemption.
+- a) Fifty per cent of eligible costs for the work completed as described in the Conservation Plan in Appendix B; or - b) An amount equal to the total property taxes payable on the subject property for 10 years. - 2.
+That the provision of the property tax exemption be subject to the following conditions: - a) Eligibility for the property tax exemption includes the requirement that the property possesses and retains its formal designation as a Municipal Heritage Property in accordance with The Heritage Property Act. - b) The property owner shall submit detailed written documentation of payments made for the actual costs incurred (i.e. itemized invoices and receipts) in the completion of the identified conservation work as described in Appendix B. In the event the actual costs exceed corresponding estimates by more than 10 per cent the property owner shall provide full particulars as to the reason(s) for any cost overrun or portion thereof, if considered not to be reasonably or necessarily incurred for eligible work. - c) The work that is completed and invoices submitted by September 30th each year would be eligible for an exemption the following year for up to 50 per cent of the cost of approved work. - 3.
+That the City Solicitor be instructed to prepare the necessary tax exemption agreement and authorizing bylaw to provide the tax exemption as detailed in this report. - 4.
+That the Executive Director of City Planning & Development or designate be authorized under the tax exemption agreement to make all determinations regarding reimbursements of the costs incurred for work done to the property based on the City of Regina's Heritage Building Rehabilitation Program and the Conservation Plan for the property (Appendix B to this report). - 5.
+That the Executive Director of City Planning & Development or designate be authorized to apply to the Government of Saskatchewan on behalf of the property owner for any exemption of the education portion of the property taxes that is \$25,000 or greater in any year during the term of exemption.

-6. That this report be forwarded to the June 25, 2018 meeting of City Council for approval.
+6. That this report be forwarded to the November 26, 2018 meeting of City Council for approval.